Fairy with Turquoise Hair: Other appearances

-In Alberto Sironi's 2008 miniseries, the Blue Fairy is portrayed by Violante Placido.
+In Alberto Sironi's 2008 miniseries, the Fairy is portrayed by Violante Placido.
 She rescues Pinocchio from being murdered by the Fox and the Cat in a dark forest and nurses him back to health.
 She warns him that he must be good and to not run astray in the future, otherwise both her heart and Gepetto's will break in disappointment.
 She also states that because their hearts are not made of wood there would be no magic capable of mending them if it happened.

 In the 2012 Italian animated film Pinocchio, the Fairy seems as young as Pinocchio and shows a sense of humour.
 As on many versions, she forgives him and encourages him to do good.
 She restores him from his donkey form to puppet form, and also turns him to a real boy for risking his life for Gepetto.

 In the Vertigo comic series Fables, she appears as a blue-haired fairy who makes Pinocchio into a (never-aging) boy.

-Actress Keegan Connor Tracy plays the Blue Fairy in ABC's Once Upon a Time.
+Actress Keegan Connor Tracy plays the Blue Fairy in ABC's Once Upon a Time, like other characters in the series, taking elements from her Disney counterpart.
 In the series, the residents of Storybrooke, Maine are former fairytale characters with their memories wiped by a curse cast by the Evil Queen from the tale of Snow White.
 The good fairies from the fairytale world are transformed into the nuns of Storybrooke's local convent, with the Blue Fairy as Mother Superior.
 Her history with Pinocchio is still intact, but is also shown to have histories with Tinker Bell, Tiger Lily, and Fiona the Black Fairy.

 In the live-action Italian film Pinocchio (2019), co-written, directed and co-produced by Matteo Garrone, the Fairy is portrayed by Alida Baldari Calabria as a child and Marine Vacth (dubbed by Domitilla D'Amico) as an adult.
 In the English version, Baldari Calabria dubbed herself, while Vacth was dubbed again by D'Amico.

 In Guillermo del Toro's Pinocchio, the Fairy with Turquoise Hair is rewritten as the character of the Wood Sprite (voiced by Tilda Swinton), a blue hairless humanoid with eight wings and a feathered snake-like tail.
 The Wood Sprite also has a sister named Death (also voiced by Swinton).

-In Lies of P, the Blue Fairy appears as a character named Sophia who appears in the central hub of the game to help players level up and provides crucial information about the game world and plot.
+In Lies of P, the Fairy appears as a character named Sophia who appears in the central hub of the game to help players level up and provides crucial information about the game world and plot.

 The sci-fi/fantasy anthology Once Upon a Future Time Volume 4 includes a short story, "The Blue Fairy," in which a woman with blue hair is accused of illegally creating androids.

+In the horror adaptation Pinocchio Unstrung, the Fairy is reimagined as the "Wood Mother" (voiced by Emma Tate), a failed wooden creation of Geppetto attached to a door in his basement.
+She, alongside the Cricket, manipulates Pinocchio into committing gruesome and vile deeds, stealing the body parts of people to make himself a "real boy."